Communist insurgency in Thailand: Conflict

 Despite five insurgent attacks on the bases used by the United States Air Force in Thailand, American involvement in the conflict remained limited.

 Following the defeat of the National Revolutionary Army in the Chinese Civil War, its 49th Division crossed into Thailand from neighboring Yunnan.
-The Chinese troops quickly integrated into Thai society, engaging in the lucrative opium trade under the aegis of corrupt officials.
-Drug trade provided an important source of income for the local population, while at the same time nationalist troops cooperated with the government during its counter-insurgency operations.
-In July 1967, the 1967 Opium War broke out when opium growers refused to pay taxes to the Kuomintang.
-Government forces became involved in the conflict, destroying a number of villages and resettling suspected communists.
-The newly transferred populations provided new recruits for the CPT.
+The Chinese troops began engaging in the opium trade with the tacit approval of the government, with officers being involved in the trafficking of opium produced by tribal groups in Yunnan, Burma, Laos, and Thailand, collecting "protection fees" in their various areas of influence, in exchange for the safety of trafficked goods from other armed organisations.
+The trade provided a source of income for the local population, with the Thai government not following its obligations to eliminate the trade, fearing economic catastrophe in the north if it was ended with no alternative source of income.
+At the same time, nationalist troops cooperated with the government during its counter-insurgency operations.
+In July 1967, the 1967 Opium War broke out when warlord Khun Sa refused to pay the informal "taxes" which Kuomintang officers operating in Thailand levied on opium caravans.
+Government forces became involved in the conflict, destroying a number of villages and resettling suspected communists, providing new recruits for the CPT.

 In February and August 1967, the Thai government conducted a number of counter-insurgency raids in Bangkok and Thonburi, arresting 30 CPT members including secretary-general Thong Chaemsri.
 Further arrests ensued in October and November 1968.